 History and Immigration Field Trips and Resources

 Our Garden in Chinatown is the perfect place to bring history to life.
-Programs in this section discuss content such as immigration and race, and discriminatory government policies and their legacies.
+Programs in this section discuss content such as immigration and discriminatory government policies and their legacies.
 Themes relate directly to the Social Studies curriculum.